andrekovac/explain-programming/content/blog/git/deletion.md

     - If this command is not run, the deleted information might still be available in the `reflog`.
     - If you never heard about `git reflog` you might have heard about `git log`.
 The `git reflog` command shows you a kind of history of git actions which you undertook.
 Given that it contains some last leftover information of your deleted data and `git gc` (git cleanup) removes these last traces.

+---

-In this post I used the tool [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) here.
-It contains instructions on how to use it but here I try to explain every step without skipping anything.
+In this post I used the tool [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/).
+Its homepage contains instructions on how to use it but in this post I explain every step without skipping anything.

 Last but certainly not least I thank [Robert Tyley](https://github.com/rtyley) for creating the tool!